Parkwalk KI Hero

 Parkwalk’s niche is UK university spinouts.
 It invests in technology or intellectual property developed within UK universities, helping commercialise academic research.

 Parkwalk’s portfolio companies include spinouts from over 20 UK universities.
-Parkwalk also manages funds in conjunction with the technology transfer departments of the University of Cambridge, the University of Oxford, Imperial College and the University of Bristol.
+Parkwalk also manages funds in conjunction with the technology transfer departments of the universities of Oxford, Cambridge, and Bristol as well as Imperial College London.
 Parkwalk typically co-invests alongside large investors, including Amadeus, Cambridge Innovation Capital, Invesco Perpetual, Oxford Sciences Innovation and Schroders.

 Parkwalk generally first invests once a company’s technology has been proven, but products have yet to be sold, and well before commercialisation.
 A typical initial investment is £1 million to £1.5 million for a 15–20% stake in a business.
 Later investments may be £2 million to £10 million, usually as part of a larger funding round.